Paopun20/PyNES.Emulator/README.md

 ## Accuracy ( freeze out )

-try to fix 84/125 bug ( NMI OVERLAP BRK )
+try to fix 84/125 bug freeze ( NMI OVERLAP BRK )

+Not suitable for speedrunning at this time—please wait for future updates before using PyNES for these purposes.

-here screenshot of pynes:
+here screenshot of emulator:

 <div style="display: flex; gap: 10px;">
     <img src="./assets/screenshot/Screenshot 2025-10-15 180105.jpg" alt="PyNES Screenshot" width="400"/>